rust-lang/rustc-dev-guide/src/contributing.md

 Also, note that it is perfectly acceptable to open WIP PRs or GitHub [Draft PRs].
 Some people prefer to do this so they can get feedback along the way or share their code with a collaborator.
-Others do this so they can utilize the CI to build and test their PR (e.g. if you are developing on a laptop).
+Others do this so they can utilize the CI to build and test their PR (e.g. when developing on a slow machine).

 [open a PR]: #pull-requests
 [Draft PRs]: https://github.blog/2019-02-14-introducing-draft-pull-requests/